 - Alcohol is affecting your physical or mental health.

 - You don't feel in control of your drinking – you can't cut down or stop even if you want to.

 - Your drinking is interfering with your relationships or job.

 - You experience physical symptoms such as shaking, sweating, anxiety or vomiting when you don't have a drink.

 Good health can not be achieved if you are consuming regular alcoholic beverages daily and above the amounts recommended by the Australian Guidelines.
-If vitality and a life of thriving is important to you, then perhaps it’s time to ditch the daily 5 o’clock drink session.
+If vitality and a life of thriving are important to you, then perhaps it’s time to ditch the daily 5 o’clock drink session.
 We suggest you check out these healthy non-alcoholic alternatives if you don't want to ditch happy hour entirely.
 Removing the alcohol block from your life means that your body will naturally move towards a state of health.

 - World Health Organization (2018).
 Alcohol.
 21 September.